UEFA coefficient: Liechtenstein's status and similar cases

-This translates to the original system (2 points for a win, 1 point for a draw, 0 points for a loss) by considering the "unplayed leg" as a draw.

 Distribution of team competition quotas

+2024–27

-The following is the default access list since the 2021–22 season.
-Rankings in table exclude Liechtenstein.
+The following is the default access list for the 2024–25 and future seasons.
+Rankings in table exclude Liechtenstein which receives one Europa or Conference League qualifying berth, depending on their ranking, for their cup winner.

 History

-Following the introduction of the UEFA Cup in 1971, the competition began to grow in complexity having more clubs than the European Champions Cup and the Cup Winners' Cup, reaching up to four from a single country.
-UEFA began to publish rankings in 1979, to identify the number of participants for each association in the UEFA Cup.
+Following the introduction of the UEFA Cup in 1971, the competition began to grow in complexity, with more clubs than either the European Champions Cup or the Cup Winners' Cup, reaching up to four from a single country.
+UEFA began to publish association rankings in 1979, to identify the number of participants from each association in the UEFA Cup.

 Subsequently, for statistical purposes, various rankings were introduced to portray the history of the associations.
-According to the prorated (extended) calculation system, only four associations have succeeded in being ranked as the top European association.
+According to the prorated (extended) calculation system, only four associations have ever been ranked as the top European association.

 Following the Heysel Stadium disaster, all English teams were banned from UEFA competitions in 1985.
 The ban was only lifted after five seasons, with the knock-on effects continuing to impact on English football for a total of nine years from 1986 to 1994.
-Having been top in 1985, England were un-ranked in 1990 and would not regain the top position until 2008.
+Having been top in 1985, England were unranked in 1990 and would not regain the top position until 2008.

 Top associations by period

 The following data indicates the three top-ranked associations in each five-year period.
 Data prior to 1975–1979 period has been calculated, but precedes the first published by the Confederation and has merely informative value.
 Note that the table take into account the results from the Inter-Cities Fairs Cup, which was a non-UEFA competition that took place until 1971, whose teams in the first editions were representing cities instead of clubs.

+The table shows the ranking of nations with respect to the total number of years in the top three of the rankings:

 Women's association coefficient

 Current ranking

-The ranking below takes into account of each association's performance in European competitions from 2018–19 to 2022–23, with the 2022–23 season to start on 18 August 2022.
+The ranking below takes into account of each association's performance in European competitions from 2021–22 to 2025–26, with the 2025–26 season currently taking place.

-The final ranking at the end of the 2022–23 season will be used to determine the number of places for each association in the 2024–25 UEFA Women's Champions League.
+The final ranking at the end of the 2025–26 season will be used to determine the number of places for each association in the 2027–28 UEFA club competitions.

-As of 23 December 2022 the coefficients are as follows:
+As of 20 November 2025 the coefficients are as follows: